Indexing-Your-Heart/head-over-heels/README.md

 To facilitate the build process for Apple Silicon Macs, the SDK build should be set to use the dotnet CLI.
 Go to **Editor > Editor Settings > Mono > Builds** and change the build tool to **dotnet CLI**.
 Godot will now build the project using the .NET SDK instead of Mono.

+### Using Salmon 9 Fonts

+By default, this project does _not_ include the Salmon 9 font family per its license agreement.
+Instead, great open-source equivalents are provided so that the project builds and renders correctly.

+If you have purchased the Salmon 9 font family and want to use those fonts in the game, replace the following files with the corresponding family variants:

+- **Monospace** (`assets/fonts/mono.ttf`): Salmon Mono 9 Regular
+- **Sans-serif** (`/assets/fonts/sans.ttf`): Salmon Sans 9 Regular
+- **Serif** (`/assets/fonts/serif.ttf`): Salmon Serif 9 Regular

+If you have not purchased the font and would like to do so, you can find the font on Phildjii's page on Itch.io at https://phildjii.itch.io/salmon-family.

 ## Found an issue?